zeamanuel145/Weather-JavaFX-master/README.md

 # Weather-JavaFX
-Java desktop weather application using JavaFX in conjunction with ~~Dark Sky (deprecated)~~ OpenWeather One Call 3.0 and Google Maps Places and Autocomplete APIs.
+Java desktop weather application using JavaFX in conjunction and Google Maps Places and Autocomplete APIs.

-🥇 Won first place for best personal project for CPSC 210 course at UBC in Summer 2019.

 ### Screenshots:
 <p align="center">